2.0 (soundtrack): Overview

-The best composition is Pullinangal, a sweet and sublime song that is an ode to birds.
-It is a theme song for the bird-loving villain, with the sweetness of the tune designed to draw him sympathy.
-Free from the mandate of having to be a theatre-shattering Rajinikanth song, the melodious Pullinangal's arrangement and mixing is low-key with strings, a simple synthetic beat, some piano and recordings of bird sounds.
-Na Muthukumar penned beautiful lyrics, in his very own trademark style.
+Pullinangal is designed as an ode to birds.
+It is a theme song for the bird-loving villain, with the tune designed to draw sympathy for him.
+Free from the mandate to be a theatre-shattering Rajinikanth song, the Pullinangal's arrangement contains strings, a simple synthetic beat, piano, and recordings of bird sounds.

 Though it is a love song that is ultimately not for a person, the singers (AR Ameen and Suzanne D’Mello sing all three versions, accompanied by Bamba Bakya in Tamil, Kailash Kher in Hindi, and fellow composer MM Keeravani in Telugu) sing their heart out, bringing an emotional weight missing from the other two tracks.

 Release

 A promotional music event for the film was held at Burj Al Arab, Dubai on 27 October 2017, with Rajinikanth, Akshay Kumar, Amy Jackson, composer A. R. Rahman, director Shankar, producer Subaskaran and the film's entire technical crew, along with Dhanush, Aishwarya R. Dhanush, Kamal Hassan and other celebrities attended the event.
 The event was hosted together by RJ Balaji, Rana Daggubati and Karan Johar.
 The album features two songs "Endhira Logathu Sundhariye" and "Rajaali".
 Both these tracks were released on digital music platforms the same day.
 A. R. Rahman and his music team performed these two songs and an additional track "Pullinangal" at the event.
 A symphony of an estimated 125 musicians was present to perform live.
 The audio launch event was telecasted on 19 November 2017 on Zee Tamil, and also telecasted once again on 2 December 2017 on News18 Tamil Nadu.
 The track "Pullinangal" was released as a part of the soundtrack album on 6 November 2018.